LeanKit-Labs/autohost/README.md

 ```

 The string returned will be the URL used to route requests to this action.
 Proceed with extreme caution.

+### middleware
+Provides a mechanism for defining action-level middleware either in a single function or in a list of functions.
+These functions are provided with an envelope and are able to make changes to it before it reaches the handle call.

+__IMPORTANT__
+Middleware **must** return either the result of the `next` call _or_ a promise/data structure to short circuit the stack with a response.
+They are mutually exclusive.
+Do not call both.
+Do not fail to return one or the other.

 ### handle
 The handle is a callback that will be invoked if the caller has adequate permissions.
 The handle call can return a hash (or a promise that resolve to one) with the following properties: